TheDeanLab/navigate/docs/source/quick_start.rst

 Installation
 ------------

-1. Install Miniconda
+1. *Install Miniconda.*
    Download and install Miniconda from the `official website <https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links>`_.

-2. Create and Activate a Conda Environment.
+2. *Create and Activate a Conda Environment.*
    Launch a Miniconda Prompt (or a Terminal on MacOS) and enter the following.

    .. code-block:: console